 Most of the chemicals manufactured by the Ahmedabad chemical cluster units are temperature sensitive.
-As inbuilt design of automatic temperature control system in energy efficient Hybrid Solar Tray Dryers controls the temperature of hot air in tray dryers, this will automatically improve the quality of material produced.
+As inbuilt design of automatic temperature control system in energy efficient tray dryers controls the temperature of hot air in tray dryers, this will automatically improve the quality of material produced.